wp-plugins/responsive-video-light/readme.txt

 Make sure that the div or other block-level element that contains the video has a width set and that it is a percentage and not a fixed width.

+= YouTube videos are displaying in front of a part of my HTML =

+Check out the wmode options in the plugin documentation.
+Chances are that setting it to "transparent" will fix the problem.

 == Contributing ==

 Use anonymous svn to get a current trunk copy, or build a patch against your current install, then email the patch to me for consideration.

 == Changelog ==

+= 1.2.0 =
+* Add notitle, nobyline, and noportrait vimeo parameters
+* Remove vestigial contextual help screen code that really did nothing useful

+= 1.1.0 =
+* Add wmode shorttag parameter for responsive_youtube.
+* Add underscore to acceptable character set in YouTube video ID regex.
+* Minor whitespace tweaks.
+* Much thanks to kjfrank and f.macdonald for the heads-up and suggested fixes on these issues!

+= 1.0.8 =
+* Fix acceptable YouTube ID character set regex.
+The Hyphen is now usable as well, per user feedback.
+(Thanks so much!)

 = 1.0.7 =
 * Fix call_user_fun_array() error caused by renaming the css function.